typing — Prise en charge des annotations de type¶

 The resulting class has an extra attribute

-giving a dict that maps the field names to the field types.
-(The field names are in the_fields
+__annotations__giving a dict that maps the field names to the field types.
+(The field names are in the_fieldsattribute and the default values are in the_field_defaultsattribute, both of which are part of thenamedtuple()API.)Les sous-classes de

 Utilisation rétrocompatible :